go-schwab/trader/README.md

 ### 2024 update

-td-ameritrade was bought by schwab, who have taken over the developer program. you can register a dev account with schwab at [developer.schwab.com](https://developer.schwab.com). if you have an existing td-ameritrade project, you are unaffected by this change.
+ameritrade was bought by schwab, who have taken over the developer program. you can register a dev account with schwab at [developer.schwab.com](https://developer.schwab.com). if you have an existing td-ameritrade project, you are unaffected by this change.

-the account package has been deprecated as a result of this change - out of a personal interest, i will be finishing up the schwab account integration soon enough.
+i have applied for developer access at schwab, and will be finishing up all functionality for v1.0.0 before July 2024.

+after i have completed the schwab integration, the last step before v1.0.0 is laying out a roadmap for integrating with other platforms. the reason for the change in name from 'go-tda' to 'go-trade' is because i want this to be a general purpose go integration for individual developers to hook into any brokerage account for algotrading. plus, i'd like this project to be a starting point for go ai-trading research.

 ## how can i use this project?